Portion size calculator for serving estimates and meal planning.

 Portion control science combines behavioral psychology, nutritional physiology, and environmental factors to understand how serving sizes affect food intake, satiety signals, and long-term weight management.
 It examines the disconnect between standard serving sizes and actual consumption patterns.

-• • Visual perception: Plate size and food presentation affect perceived adequacy
+• • Plate size and food presentation can influence what feels like a normal serving

 Why Portion Accuracy Matters